Lebanon:Operations of the Islamic Resistance on Thursday, Ma...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 15:15 pm Al-Samaqa site in the occupied Lebanese Kfar Shuba Hills with rockets, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 2:25 pm a position for an “Israeli” military intelligence force at the “Metula” settlement, scoring direct hits and causing deaths and injuries among the troops.

+- the Islamic Resistance fighters targeted at 02:25 pm an “Israeli” entering the “Zar'it” Barracks with artillery shells.

-- the Islamic Resistance fighters targeted at 15:15 pm Ruwaisat Al-Alam site in the occupied Lebanese Kfar Shuba Hills with rockets, scoring a direct hit.
+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted two buildings used by “Israeli” soldiers in “Ramot Naftali” settlement with rockets, scoring direct hits.

-- the Islamic Resistance fighters targeted at 15:35 pm a group of "Israeli" enemy soldiers inside Al-Malkiya site with artillery shells causing casualties among its members.
+- the Islamic Resistance fighters targeted at 14:50 pm “Al-Malikiyya” Site with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 17:10 pm a gathering of "Israeli" enemy soldiers in the vicinity of Al-Karentina Hill with appropriate weapons, scoring a direct hit.
+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 17:30 pm a building used by “Israeli” soldiers in “Al-Malikiyya” settlement with appropriate weapons, scoring direct hits.

+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 17:38 pm two buildings in “Avivim” settlement where “Israeli” soldiers are stationed with appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 20:30 a group of "Israeli" enemy soldiers inside Bayad Blida site with artillery shells, causing casualties among its members.
+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 19:00 pm a building used by “Israeli” soldiers in “Netu'a” settlement with appropriate weapons, causing direct hits.

+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 19:20 pm “Shlomi” settlement with rockets.

-- the Islamic Resistance fighters targeted at 22:15 pm a group of "Israeli" enemy soldiers in the vicinity of Al-Raheb site with artillery shells, causing casualties among its members.
+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 19:40 pm a building used by “Israeli” soldiers in “Zar'it” settlement with appropriate weapons, causing direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}